 - United MileagePlus

 In other words, with Delta, Hilton, and United, you’re better off using a credit card which accrues bonus points for airline/hotel spend.
 For example, for Delta or United you might be best off putting mileage purchases on the American Express® Gold Card, which offers triple points on airfare, as this would qualify.
-With Hilton you might be best off putting points purchases on the Hilton Honors Ascend Card from American Express, which accrues 12 Hilton HHonors points per dollar spent on hotels.
+With Hilton you might be best off putting points purchases on the Hilton Honors American Express Surpass® Card, which accrues 12 Hilton Honors points per dollar spent on hotels.

 As far as the other programs go, you’re best off putting your spend on whichever card accrues you the most valuable points for non-bonus categories.
 This could be cards like the Chase Sapphire Preferred® Card (because Ultimate Rewards points are valuable) or the Marriott Bonvoy American Express Card.